regundoo/CarND-Traffic-Sign-Classifier-Project/README.md

 #### 1. Seting up the model

 Before the data is given to the model, a last preprocessing step is used.
-The data is normalizes and shuffled for each set.
+The data is normalises and shuffled for each set.

 #### 2. Model achrchitecture